MS&AD Insurance Group (OTCMKTS:MSADY) Releases FY 2022 Earnings Guidance

-MS&AD Insurance Group (OTCMKTS:MSADY) last released its quarterly earnings data on Thursday, May 20th.
-The insurance provider reported $0.67 earnings per share for the quarter.
-The firm had revenue of $8.69 billion for the quarter.
-Research analysts anticipate that MS&AD Insurance Group will post 2.22 earnings per share for the current year.
+MS&AD Insurance Group (OTCMKTS:MSADY) last posted its quarterly earnings results on Thursday, May 20th.
+The insurance provider reported $0.67 earnings per share (EPS) for the quarter.
+The business had revenue of $8.69 billion for the quarter.
+Sell-side analysts forecast that MS&AD Insurance Group will post 2.22 earnings per share for the current fiscal year.

 About MS&AD Insurance Group